 Of course just because Callisto was dead did not mean that we wouldn’t see her again.
 Oh no far from it.

 The character would return later that same season in fact in the episode “Intimate Stranger”

 In this episode Callisto’s spirit is able to attack Xena in her dreams.
 Constantly tormenting her and playing on her guilt over having murdered her.

 It is revealed that Callisto is being aided by Ares the God of War who is able to switch Callisto and Xena’s minds allowing Callisto to live in Xena’s body whilst Xena takes Callisto’s place.
 In Xena’s body, Callisto begins a relationship with Ares, but ultimately he discovers that she is just using him and he leaves her.

-“Intimate Stranger” is an old idea of the villain switching bodies with the hero.
-However that still doesn’t stop this episode from being a classic.
+“Intimate Stranger” is an old idea of the villain switching bodies with the hero, but that still doesn’t stop this episode from being yet another classic.
 To start with Lucy Lawless and Hudson Leick clearly relish the opportunity to play something different from their usual roles.

 Lawless is delightfully over the top as Callisto.
 I think she doesn’t get the credit she deserves as one of the greatest hams of all time.
 I mean we are talking William Shatner, Tom Baker level of being a ham.
 No performance better demonstrates that than her turn as Callisto.